-Being Jewish, dietary law, and using Armour
+Being Jewish, dietary law, and using Natural Desiccated Thyroid

 The very best help I got on the subject was from Orthodox Rabbi Silverman.
-He stated that if indeed Armour is unique and required to save a life or mind (and it is definitely a unique medication that works!), he could see two ways that it would be fine to take Armour.
+He stated that if indeed NDT is unique and required to save a life or mind (and it is definitely a unique medication that works!), he could see two ways that it would be fine to take NDT.
 First, it must be swallowed and not taken sublingually.
 This way it doesn’t violate the Dietary Laws.
 Second, if it is necessary for saving a life/mind, this always takes precedence.
 He suggested to talk this over with your own rabbinical authorities, but he said he’d be happy to talk with any Jewish people who are concerned about this.

 Then the good rabbi blessed all of our efforts to help people.